 Web Traffic Analytics – Part 1

-In today’s Tools of the Trade Tuesday, I’m starting a 2-part series on analyzing website traffic statistics.
+In today’s Tools of the Trade Tuesday, I’m starting a 2-part series on analyzing website traffic data.
 What’s more, it’s not about Google analytics!
 And it’s available to you if you host your own WordPress site or blog.

-Analyzing website traffic statistics is crucial for the success of your online business.
+Analyzing website traffic data is crucial for the success of your online business.
 Looking over your results can be done for a number of reasons.
 But before doing any analysis, you should know what the available data means.
 And then how make effective changes based upon that data to boost your website’s performance.